-- 9.a Maintaining Roads: No plans were developed to spend fund in this area, but reserve the right to consider it. - 9.b Maintaining Public Facilities: The upkeep and maintenance of drop-off sites is key to keeping sites at local township and village locations.
-Over the years, the sites have had concrete pads, fences and other site improvements done and we will use funds to maintain the integrity of these sites over time. - 9.c Providing Emergency Services: These will be provided as needed. - 9.d Providing other Public Services: No plans were developed to spend fund in this area, but reserve the right to consider it.
+- 9.a Maintaining Roads: No plans were developed to spend fund in this area, but reserve the right to consider it. - 9.b Maintaining Public Facilities: - 9.c Providing Emergency Services: These will be provided as needed. - 9.d Providing other Public Services: No plans were developed to spend fund in this area, but reserve the right to consider it.